Frequently Asked Questions

 Users are asked to provide the Heritage/Special Interest Unit number using the same format as reporting (Example AMTK822, CSXT5000, etc.), date the shot was taken, and a brief description.

 To prevent any copyright concerns, the photo must be owned by the user submitting the image.
 Watermarks, and copyright labels applied by the owner of the image are permitted provided the original image that is watermarked or copyrighted is owned by the person submitting the image.
+When applying watermarks or copyright labels, they should be discreet and unobtrusive within the image.
 HeritageUnits.com will apply a secondary copyright at the bottom of the image once it has been approved, and will identify the user.

 • How many images can I upload to the site?